yachielab/PRESUME/README.md

  **Example 3**

 Generation of ~10,000 sequences using GTR-Gamma model with a defined parameter set with distributed computing.
+The computation will take several minutes.

 ```
 PRESUME.py -n 10000 --gtrgamma GTR{0.927000/2.219783/1.575175/0.861651/4.748809/1.000000}+FU{0.298/0.215/0.304/0.183}+G{0.553549} --qsub